MicrosoftDocs/Console-Docs/docs/console-screen-buffers.md

 ---
 title: Console Screen Buffers
 description: A screen buffer is a two-dimensional array of character and color data for output in a console window.
-A console can have multiple screen buffers.
-The active screen buffer is the one that is displayed on the screen.
 author: bitcrazed
 ms.author: richturn
 ms.topic: article